 - A resume.

-To be considered for admission in the spring 2015 semester, please bring these materials (enclosed in an envelope) to the Associate Director, Michael Rhee, in SW-920 (located on the 9th floor of 40 Worth Street) by 4 p.m. on Wednesday, October 1, 2014:
+To be considered for admission in the spring 2016 semester, please bring these materials (enclosed in an envelope) to the Associate Director, Michael Rhee, in E-904 by 4 p.m. on Thursday, October 1, 2015:

 - Please do not e-mail the materials to him.

-- If Michael Rhee is not in his office, put your envelope into his inbox in SW-923.1.
-(It’s the copy room around the corner from his office.)
+- If Michael Rhee is not in his office, slip your envelope under his door.

-- If you dropped off your materials into his inbox, please send him an e-mail message to confirm that he received your information packet.
+- If you dropped off your materials, please send him an e-mail message to confirm that he received your packet.